-Banc-des-Américains becomes the first marine protected area in the Gulf of St. Lawrence, Quebec, under the Canada-Quebec Agreement for the Establishment of a Network of Marine Protected Areas in Quebec, in the Estuary and the Gulf of St. Lawrence.
+The Banc-des-Américains becomes the first marine protected area in the Gulf of St. Lawrence, in Quebec, within the framework of the Canada-Quebec collaboration agreement for the establishment of a network of marine protected areas in Quebec, in the estuary and the Gulf of St. Lawrence.

-Located off the coast of the Gaspé Peninsula, between Cap-Gaspé and Cap-d'Espoir (Forillon National Park and UNESCO Global Geopark of Percé), this marine protected area covers an area of about 1 000 km².
+Located off the coast of the Gaspé Peninsula, between Cap-Gaspé and Cap-d'Espoir (Forillon National Park and Percé UNESCO Global Geopark), this marine protected area covers an area of approximately 1 km².

-This biological crossroads is very important for many species of fish and shellfish, some of which are endangered, such as whales, spotted wolves and northern wolves.
+This biological crossroads is very important for many species of fish and crustaceans, some of which are endangered, such as whales, spotted wolffish and northern wolffish.

 Quick facts about the protected area